 - A Dumping Ground feature of type surface must be covered by features from Skin of the Earth as appropriate (Depth Area or Unsurveyed Area). - Disused dumping grounds for harmful materials are considered dangerous for an indefinite period and must therefore be encoded on the largest maximum display scale ENC datasets, with attribute status = 4 (not in use).
-The date when the area ceased to be used may be populated using the complex attribute information, if known. - Within a spoil ground; if the depths within the area are liable to be very much less than charted after the discharge of spoil, they may be treated as unsurveyed areas (see clause X.X), in which case soundings and depth contours may be omitted from the area, quantities of material may be dumped, decreasing the depth of water available.
+The date when the area ceased to be used may be populated using the complex attribute information, if known. - Within a spoil ground; if the depths within the area are liable to be very much less than charted after the discharge of spoil, they may be treated as unsurveyed areas (see clause X.X), in which case soundings and depth contours may be omitted from the area.